-Before he joined Kaiser Permanente, Dr. Chu served for three years as president of New York City’s Health and Hospitals Corp., the largest public hospital system in the country.
-A primary-care internist by training, Dr. Chu possesses extensive health care experience as a clinician, administrator and policy advocate.
+Before coming to Kaiser Permanente, Dr. Chu served for three years as president of New York City’s Health and Hospitals Corp., the largest public hospital system in the country.
+A primary care internist by training, Dr. Chu possesses extensive health care experience as a clinician, administrator and policy advocate.
 He was senior vice president for Medical and Professional Affairs for HHC in New York from 1990 to 1994.
 During that period, he also served as acting commissioner of health for the New York City Department of Health.

->

-> At both Kaiser Permanente and New York City, Dr. Chu has been a strong proponent of the use of the electronic health record as a powerful tool for improving quality and outcomes for patient care.
+At both Kaiser Permanente and New York City, Dr. Chu has been a strong proponent of the use of the electronic health record as a powerful tool for improving quality and outcomes for patient care.

->

-> Dr. Chu currently serves on the boards of the Commonwealth Fund in New York and the American Legacy Foundation, based in Washington, D.C.
-He is a member of the advisory committee to the director, Centers for Disease Control and Prevention, and is the chair-elect of the American Hospital Association.
-He will assume the chairmanship of the association in 2013.
+Dr. Chu currently serves on the board of the Commonwealth Fund in New York and is a member of the advisory committee to the director, Centers for Disease Control and Prevention.
+He is the immediate past chair of the American Hospital Association Board of Trustees.

 Dr. Chu earned his medical degree at New York University, his master’s degree in public health from Columbia University and a bachelor’s degree in psychology from Yale University.